chasecassels/grid-stress/README.md

 How to use:

-Create an empty db file `weather-data.db' in database directory
+Create an empty db file `''weather-data.db''' in database directory

 To-dos:

 Parameterize data ingestion scripts